timhwang21/chain-of-command/README.md

 #### `--file` (`-f`)

 Path to history file.
 Overrides `STDIN`.
+If not supplied, a history file must be piped to `coc`.

 #### `--minCount` (`-m`)